gkcng/vertex-deepspeed/examples/deepspeed-chat/README.md

 ## What you should expect

-As a test, with 2 n1-standard-4 nodes each with 1 T4, it takes 5-10 minutes to ran 10% of the training data against `facebook/opt-125m`, with a batch size between 8-32.
+As a test, with 2 n1-standard-4 nodes each with 1 T4, it takes 5-10 minutes to run 10% of the training data against `facebook/opt-125m`, with a batch size between 8-32.
 The example includes a pre and post perplexity evaluation:

 At the beginning of the run:
 ![Starting PPL](../../img/opt-125m-ppl_begin.png)